Nancy Hogshead-Makar: Swimming

 Hogshead's family is from Iowa.
 She was born in Iowa City, Iowa, but her family moved to Florida shortly afterwards.
-When she was 11 years old, her family moved to Jacksonville, Florida, where she would meet coach Randy Reese and be exposed to a team-oriented towards nationals.
+When she was 11 years old, her family moved to Jacksonville, Florida, where she met coach Randy Reese and was exposed to team-oriented coaching towards nationals.
 By age 12 she had qualified for the U.S. Senior Nationals and held the national age-group record in the 200 individual medley.
 Her first American record was in the 100 yard butterfly in 1977.
-Hogshead left home to train for the 1980 Olympics while still in high school, with the University of Florida swim team, or FAST.
-She qualified for the 1980 Summer Olympics in Moscow in the 200 meter butterfly and the 400 meter individual medley, but the American-led boycott kept her home.
+Hogshead left home to train for the 1980 Summer Olympics in Moscow with the University of Florida swim team, or FAST, while still in high school.
+She qualified for the Olympics in the 200 meter butterfly and the 400 meter individual medley, but did not participate due to the multi-national boycott.

 Duke University offered Hogshead its first swimming scholarship.
 There, she was undefeated in dual meets and set a school record in eight different events; one of which stood until 2011.
 She was a four-time ACC champion and two-time All-American.
 She was the first woman to be inducted into the Duke Athletics Hall of Fame.

-In 1981, Duke University red-shirted Hogshead after she was raped while running between campuses and suffered from PTSD for several months.
-In the fall of 1982, her coach enticed her to return to the pool by offering her a scholarship and a position on the team if she merely showed up at the competitions.
+In 1981, Duke University red-shirted Hogshead after she was raped while running between campuses and suffered from post-traumatic stress disorder for several months.
+In the fall of 1982, her coach persuaded her to return to the pool by offering her a scholarship and a position on the team if she merely showed up at the competitions.

 In January 1983, Hogshead left Duke to train full-time for the 1984 Olympics in California.
 This time she switched from butterfly to freestyle.
 She won additional national titles on her way to qualifying for the 1984 US swimming team.